yhlong0/IntellectCapital/mottos.md

  - Close, remove un-profit sections/business.
 5. Call/Email company you invest and ask questions.
 If they ignore you, just say you hold a lot of their stock by this broker.

+## Joel Greenblatt

+1. Choosing individual stocks without any idea of what you're looking for is like running through a dynamite factory with a buring match.
+You may live, but you're still an idiot.

 ## 自己的感悟

 1. 投资 大公司 vs 小公司